-Japanese Stiltgrass (Microstegium vimineum), also known as Nepalese browntop and Asian stiltgrass, replaces native vegetation in a wide range of ecosystems including forested floodplains, forest edges, stream banks, fields, trails, and ditches as well as thriving as a weed in lawns and gardens.
+Japanese stiltgrass (Microstegium vimineum), also known as Nepalese browntop and Asian stiltgrass, replaces native vegetation in a wide range of ecosystems including forested floodplains, forest edges, stream banks, fields, trails, and ditches.
+It thrives as a weed in lawns and gardens.
 Japanese stiltgrass grows well in many light conditions (from deeply shaded hemlock forests to sunny open fields), prefers damp conditions, and often can be found in disturbed areas.
 It expands into dense stands of grass that prevent desirable vegetation from growing.

 Japanese stiltgrass is an annual grass that is native to China, India, Japan, Korea, Malaysia, and the Caucasus Mountains.
-In 1919, it was introduced to North America, in Tennessee, most likely through its use as a packing material for porcelain around 1919.
+Around 1919, it was found to have been introduced to North America, in Tennessee, most likely through its use as a packing material for porcelain.
 It is considered invasive in Europe, Africa, Australia, New Zealand, South America, Mexico, and many island nations.
-Japanese Stiltgrass has extended its range into Asian countries surrounding its native range including Turkey, Nepal and Pakistan.
+Japanese Stiltgrass has extended its range into several Asian countries surrounding its native range, including Turkey, Nepal, and Pakistan.

-It is currently found in 24 eastern states from New York to Florida to Texas and Puerto Rico.
-As of summer 2011, New York has 16 counties reporting Stiltgrass invasions.
-Also, it is commonly found in association with other invasive plants including garlic mustard (Alliaria petiolata), Lady’s thumb (Persicaria maculosa), Japanese honeysuckle (Lonicera japonica) and Japanese barberry (Berberis thunbergii).
+It could be found in 24 eastern states and territories, from New York to Florida, to Texas, and Puerto Rico (2011).
+New York State had 16 counties reporting stiltgrass invasions (also in 2011).
+Japanese stiltgrass is commonly found in association with other invasive plants including garlic mustard (Alliaria petiolata), Lady’s thumb (Persicaria maculosa), Japanese honeysuckle (Lonicera japonica), and Japanese barberry (Berberis thunbergii).

 Japanese stiltgrass is able to establish and thrive in a wide range of habitats, and is most often associated with acidic to neutral, moist soils that are high in nitrogen.
 After disturbance, Japanese stiltgrass readily takes advantage of shaded areas, but can proliferate in sunny openings as well.
 Causes of disturbance include scouring floods and soil disturbing activity such as the use of heavy equipment (especially logging), tilling, mowing, construction activities, and heavy animal impact, including that from white-tailed deer.